ibm-cloud-docs/openwhisk/getting-started.md

 ## Creating an action in the GUI
 {: #gs_hello_world}

-To get started with {{site.data.keyword.openwhisk_short}}, try using the Hello World quickstart template.
+To get started with {{site.data.keyword.openwhisk_short}}, try creating the Hello World quickstart template.

 1. Create an [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/registration) account or log in to an existing account.